johnnylarner/pandas-polars-pyspark/README.md

 Behind the scenes, this creates a virtual environment and installs `ppp` along with its dependencies into a new virtualenv.
 Whenever you run `poetry run <command>`, that `<command>` is actually run inside the virtualenv managed by poetry.

 You can now import functions and classes from the module with `import ppp`.

+### Partition your local data
+Once you've downloaded the taxi data, you can partition by running:

+    python scripts/partition_data.py

+### Locally running scripts
+You can test out the feature engineering script by running:

+    python scripts/feature_engineering.py

+By default this will run the script using local data.
+If you want to be explicit, you can run the script with the `local` argument:

+    python scripts/feature_engineering.py local

+### Running scripts with S3 data
+You can also run the script using the the s3 argument to use the data on s3:

+    python scripts/feature_engineering.py s3

 ### Authenticating with AWS
 To request credentials for our AWS user, please contact @johnnylarner.
 Once you have these, you can configure your credentials by running: